 Electricity is the second largest expense of schools in the US2, outweighed only by teachers’ salaries.
 In the UK, state-funded schools collectively require about £584 million to pay for electricity and gas.
 In less developed countries, some schools cannot always afford to keep their lights on during learning hours1.
 These figures all add up to a need to save electricity at school.

 Beyond the cost implications, our electricity use is fueling climate change.
 Today, the majority of the fuel used to produce our electricity comes from non-renewable sources harmful to the environment.
 Largely because the production of non-renewable (fossil-fueled) electricity contributes to the emission of Green House Gases (GHGs).
-These include CO2, methane, nitrous oxide, water vapour, chlorofluorocarbon, among others.
+These include CO2, methane, nitrous oxide, water vapor, chlorofluorocarbon, among others.

 In 2018, the amount of CO2 (a GHG) emissions increased by 1.9%4.
 Only two regions in the world did not significantly contribute to this rise; Europe and Latin America.
 The presence of these gases in our atmosphere should not be a cause for concern.
 However, the growing excess of GHGs is producing a worldwide heat-trapping effect.
 They interfere with the earth’s temperature and interrupt natural events such as weather and climate.
 This is what we know as global warming.